-The most important place to start when selecting a screen fabric, are with the Gain and Viewing Angle of the fabric.
+The most important place to start when selecting a screen fabric, are with the Gain(Screen Brightness) and Viewing Angle of the fabric.
 There is a lot to know about each and how they affect each other (as gain increases viewing angle usually decreases).
 Having a basic understanding of these features prior to making your choice of a projector screen fabric, is the only way to ensure that you will make the most out of your equipment within the constraints of your environment.

 Gain: is a measurement describing the light reflectivity of a fabric, when the measurement is taken for light targeted and reflected perpendicular to the screen.
 For example a screen gain of 1.0 means all the light directed at the screen reflects back with the same brightness.
 A gain greater than 1.0 means the projection screen fabric increases the brightness of the projected image, while a gain less than 1.0 means the image produced is not as bright.

 Numerous factors affect the quality of the reflected image.
 One of the most prominent factors is the amount of ambient light in the immediate environment of the projected image.
 The brighter the room, the more the reflected light will dissipate, resulting in a washed-out image.
 This is common for larger auditoriums, convention centers and office buildings with numerous windows, where the light cannot be adequately dimmed or controlled.
 In such environments, a high gain screen fabric can make up the difference by increasing the brightness and clarity of the projected image.